-www.kirklawfirm.net LAW FIRM
+THIS REPRODUCTION IS COMPRISED OF THE BEST AND MOST COMPLETE SET OF ORIGINAL IMAGES AVAILABLE AT THE TIME OF THIS PROJECT'S INITIAL START.
+THE ORIGINAL PAPER, INK, FONT, FONT SIZE AND QUALITY OF THE MICROFILMED IMAGES CONTRIBUTE AND AFFECT THE QUALITY OF THE FINAL PRODUCT.

+Prestonsburg

-Prestonsburg McDowell • Louisa • Pikeville Ashland • Inez • Paintsville 886.9494; 377.7785
+well • Louisa • Pik

+land • Inez • Paints 886.9494: 377.7785
-www.FloydCountyTimes.com

-Volume 83, Issue 94 • 75 Cents

-briefs

 Employers sought for iob fairs

-Times Staff Report

-The Floyd County Chamber of Commerce and the Paintsville/ Johnson County Chamber of Commerce are seeking businesses or organizations interested in taking part in a job fair scheduled for October.
+The Floyd County Chamber of Commerce and the Paintsville/ Johnson County Chamber of Commerce are seeking businesses or organizations inter-ested in taking part in a job fair scheduled for October.

-The job fair is set for wo dates in October at two locations across the two counties.
+The job fair is set for two dates in October at two locations across the two counties.
 The first will be held on Oct.
 19 at the Mountain Arts Center in Prestonsburg, while the second will take place on Oct.
-21 at the Country Music Highway Museum at Staffordsville.
+21 at the Country Music Highway Museum at nside

-Both fairs will run from 9 p.m. until 2 p.m. and will target job seekers across the Big Sandy Region.
+Highway Museum at Staffordsville.
+Both fairs will run and will target job seekers across the Big Sandy Region.
 Both chambers hope to interest businesses and organizations with available employment to set up at the fair.
-The setup is free and any business or organization interested should notify the chambers at floydchamber@setel.co m or franjarrell@pjcchamber.com.
+The setup is free and any business or organization interested should notify the chambers at notify the chambers at floydchamber@setel.co m or franjarrell@pjcchamber.com.

-2 DAY · FORECAST

-High: 65 • Low: 45

-High: 70 • Low: 50

-Obituaries.....A2

-Opinion......A4

-Sports......A9

-Classifieds.....A12
+For up-to-the-minute

+ObituariesA2

+OpinionA4

+SportsA9

+ClassifiedsA12

 LifestylesB1

-Calendar.....B2

-The Floyd County

-100 percent USA

-Times is printed on

-For up-to-the-minute

-forecasts, see floydcountytimes.com

-inside

-Tomorrow

-Mostly

-cloudy

-Today
+CalendarB2

 Board praises schools for high marks

-by JARRID DEATON FEATURES WRITER

-GRETHEL- The Floyd County Board of Education praised its awardwinning schools during a meeting at Stumbo Elementary on Monday along with making short work of a lengthy agenda filled with various consent
+GRETHEL- The Floyd County Board of Education praised its award-winning schools during a meeting at Stumbo Elementary on Monday along with making short work of a lengthy agenda filled with various consent items.

 Supt.
-Henry Webb started the meeting with a moment of silence for Zachary Sturgill, a 16-year-old student at Betsy Layne High School who died
+Henry Webb started the meeting with a moment of silence for Zachary Sturgill, a 16-year-old student at Betsy Layne High School who died recently.

-At the meeting, the middle school at Stumbo Elementary and Betsy Layne High School received checks for \$500 as awards for winning the statewide High Attendance Day competition in early September.
+At the meeting, the middle school at Stumbo Elementary and Betsy Layne-High School received checks for \$500 as awards for winning the statewide

+High Attendance Day competition in early September.
 Board Chairman Jeff Stumbo made a motion to match the funds, which was unanimously approved by the board.

-Also at the meeting, board members Valley, Duff, presented May McDowell, Stumbo, Osborne and Betsy Layne Elementary with banners commemorating the schools inclusion to the Century Club, which means that the schools scored an index of 100 or over on the recent No Child Left Behind assessment.
+Also at the meeting, board members presented May Valley.
+Duff, McDowell.
+Stumbo, Osborne and Scommemorating the schools inclusion to the Century Club, which means the schools scored an index of 100 or over on the recent No Child Left Behind assessment.

-The board also approved an out-ofstate trip for the football team at Prestonsburg High School to Matewan
+The board also approved an out-of-state trip for the football team at Prestonsburg High School to Matewan photo by Jarrid Deator

 (See BOARD, page eleven)

-County Board of Education meeting on Monday, John M. Stumbo Elementary received a check for \$500 in recognition of the school's victory in the statewide High Attendance Day competition.
-Betsy Layne Elementary also received a check

-photo by Jarrid Deaton
+At the Floyd County Board of Education meet-ing on Monday, John M. Stumbo John M. Stumbo Elementary received a check for \$500 in recog-nition of the school's victory in the statewide High Attendance Day competition.
+Betsy Layne Elementary also received a check photos by Jarrid Deaton

-PRACTICE MAKES PERFECT
+PERFECT PRACTICE MAKES